 At the Confirmation interview, which involves only you and your two assessors, you will be asked about your work and progress over the whole of your research project to date and your plans going forward.
-Prior to the interview your assessors will have read your GSO.14 form and your supervisor's confidential report.
+Prior to the interview your assessors will have read your GSO.14 form including your supervisor's report within this form.
 The duration of the interview will be between 15 to 30 minutes; the first five minutes for you to summarise your work to date and your intended next steps, and the remainder of the time for your Assessors to ask questions and engage in discussion with you.
 For your five-minute introduction you may use up to five slides.
 At the end of this five minute introduction you should display an additional final slide to show in outline your vision at present of the table of contents for your thesis (chapter headings only, not sections within chapters).

-After the interview the Assessors complete a report form and make a recommendation on the outcome of the assessment (you can see a blank copy of this form in Appendix X of the present Graduate Handbook - do have a look at this as it gives a good idea of what the assessors will be taking into account).
+After the interview the Assessors complete a report form and make a recommendation on the outcome of the assessment (the 'Preparing for Confirmation of Status form mirrors the Assessors' report form - so do have a look at the former as it gives a good idea of what the assessors will be taking into account).